-The Growney Pulmonary Health Center provides pulmonary rehabilitation services to patients with qualifying lung disease such as COPD, Pulmonary Fibrosis, or Asthma.
+The Growney pulmonary health center provides pulmonary rehabilitation services to patients with qualifying lung diseases such as COPD, pulmonary fibrosis or asthma.

 What is Pulmonary Rehabilitation?

-The CORE program is the initial phase which typically includes 12 weeks of monitored exercise conducted 3 times per week.
+- The CORE program is the initial phase which typically includes 12 weeks of monitored exercise conducted three times per week.
 In addition, patients participate in several key educational programs to help manage symptoms and make lifestyle adjustments.
-Each session is supervised by a licensed Respiratory Therapist along with an Exercise Physiologist who are under the direction of the program’s Medical Director.
-The CORE program is a one-time service followed by the second phase of the program called Maintenance.
+Each session is supervised by a licensed respiratory therapist along with an exercise physiologist who are under the direction of the program’s medical director.
+The CORE program is a one-time service followed by the second phase of the program called maintenance.

-The Maintenance program is a self-pay program where patients are encouraged to continue exercising at the Center under the supervision of qualified staff and with peers who also have similar lung conditions.
-This portion of the program is designed to maintain the cardiovascular and pulmonary fitness levels achieved in the Core Program.
+- The maintenance program is a self-pay program where patients are encouraged to continue exercising at the center under the supervision of qualified staff and with peers who also have similar lung conditions.
+This portion of the program is designed to maintain the cardiovascular and pulmonary fitness levels achieved in the CORE program.
 Emphasis is placed on the patient taking responsibility for his or her own health.
-Maintenance patients usually attend 2 – 3 days per week on-going.
+Maintenance patients usually attend two–three days per week, on-going.

 Who Should Participate?